BijanSeif/TOpsPy/README.md

 * **modeling** (SubPackage)
    - **ElePerPend**    : Function that Provide a vector that is perpendicular to the line from first defined point to the last defined point.
    - **eleAxialForce** : Function That return the Axial force of the defined element.
+   - **MultiEl**       : Function That draw any number of elements alog defined nodes.
    - **GmTVector**     : Function that return the Geometric Transformation Vector of any element using only one Parameter.
 For more information Review This: https://github.com/BijanSeif/My-Opensees-Jupyter-NoteBooks/blob/main/Auto%20Geometric%20Transform%20Function%20(GmTVector).ipynb